 HIST 362 Gender and Sexuality in the Classical World (3) Critical examination of the construction of gender identity and sexuality in ancient Greece and Rome.
-Pre: 151, 161, LLEA 122, LLEA 123, LLEA 124, LLEA 227, LLEA 228, or any course in WS, GRK, or LATN; or departmental approval.
-(Once a year) DH
+Junior standing or higher.
+(Once a year) (Cross-listed as LLEA 362) DH

 HIST 371 U.S. Foreign Relations to 1898 (3) Survey of U.S. foreign relations from initial encounters between Europeans and Native Americans through the 1890s.
 DH

 HIST 372 U.S. Foreign Relations From 1898 (3) Survey of U.S. foreign relations from the wars of 1898 to the present.
 DH

 HIST 373 American Thought and Culture: To 20th Century (3) Politics, family, philosophy, technology, etc.; their interrelationship within the total society.
 Pre-Colonial to end of the 19th century.
 (Cross-listed as AMST 343) DH